MileHacker Logo

 Exit & Airport Procedures

-• No specific exit fees or taxes are levied on departing travelers.
+• There are no exit fees are levied on departing travelers.

 • For flights abroad from Arlanda, show UP 2-3 hours before departure.
-1.5-TWO hours for domestic flights/Flights within the schengen area.
+1.5-2 hours for domestic/Flights within the schengen area.

-• For archipelago ferries, arrive 30-60 minutes before departure.
-For international ferries, check with the operator (1-2 hours in advance).
+• For archipelago ferries, arrive 30-ONE hour prior to departure.
+For international ferries, check with the operator (1-2 hours prior).

 Important Departure Notes